-- 19.4.2 The total of individual hydrocarbon components present at concentrations of less than 5% m/m of the total fuel must be at least 30% m/m of the hydrocarbon component of the fuel. - 19.4.3 The only oxygenates permitted are paraffinic mono-alcohols and paraffinic mono-ethers with a final boiling point below 210°C. - 19.4.4 A minimum of 5.75% (m/m) of the fuel must comprise bio-components. - 19.4.5 Initially the bio-components are restricted to oxygenates.
-However, hydrocarbons (as defined in 19.2) and oxygenates (lying outside the 19.4.3 definition) or mixtures thereof, which have been produced from biomass, may be included in Formula One fuel as part of the 5.75% biocomponents quota, provided that a suitable analytical procedure is available for their quantification and to verify their biological origin.
-Their use in F1 fuel will be dependent on evidence indicating that the supplier is genuinely developing these compounds for use in commercial fuels. - 19.4.6 Manganese based additives are not permitted.
+- 19.4.2 The total of individual hydrocarbon components present at concentrations of less than 5% m/m of the total fuel must be at least 30% m/m of the hydrocarbon component of the fuel. - 19.4.3 The only oxygenates permitted are paraffinic mono-alcohols and paraffinic mono-ethers with a final boiling point below 210°C. - 19.4.4 A minimum of 5.75% (m/m) of the fuel must comprise bio-components. - 19.4.5 Hydrocarbons (as defined in 19.2, but not including di-olefins) and oxygenates (lying outside the 19.4.3 definition) or mixtures thereof, which have been produced from biomass, may be included in Formula One fuel as part of the 5.75% bio-components quota, provided that a suitable analytical procedure is available for their quantification and to verify their biological origin.
+Their use in F1 fuel will be dependent on evidence indicating that the supplier is genuinely developing these compounds for use in commercial fuels.